binkley/kotlin-rational/README.md

 ### Continued fractions

-This code uses a separate class for representation of rationals as continued fractions, `ContinuedFraction`, one per type of rational.
+This code uses a separate class for representation of rationals as continued fractions, `FixedContinuedFraction` and `FloatingContinuedFraction`.
 This becomes more complex for `FloatingBigRational` when dealing with `NaN` and the infinities.

 The representation is for _finite simple continued fractions_, that is: